 a.
+The sample size is determined by combining any directly contracted providers and subcontracted plan providers: The primary plan shall ensure that the required sample size (or census) is determined based on the total number of directly contracted and subcontracted plan’s providers in the network.
+The primary plan shall report PAAS data for all providers, including any subcontracted plan’s providers, in its Contact List, Raw Data, and Results Report Form.
+The primary plan shall identify the providers obtained from the subcontracted plan’s network using the “Subcontracted Plan Network ID” field in only the Contact List and Raw Data Report Forms.
+The primary plan shall combine any directly contracted providers and subcontracted plan providers when completing the Results Report Form so that the survey results reflect one record for each County/Network by Provider Survey Type.
+When reporting directly contracted and subcontracted providers that were surveyed together as a sample or as a census, a health plan shall not complete the “Subcontracted Plan Network Name” or “Subcontracted Network ID” fields in the Results Report Form, and shall only include the primary plan network information in the “Network Name” and “Network ID” fields.

-The Primary Plan Surveys Subcontracted Plan’s Providers: The primary plan shall determine the required sample size (or conduct a census), select the providers required to be surveyed, and survey all providers selected to be surveyed for each network, including providers available through a plan-to-plan contract.
-The primary plan shall report data for all providers, including those providers made available through the plan-to-plan contract, in its Contact List Report Forms and Raw Data Report Forms, and report required data for all providers on the completingResults Report Form; or b.
-The Subcontracted Plan Surveys its Providers, and the Primary Plan Incorporates that Data into its Submission: The primary plan shall submit separate Contact List Report Forms and Raw Data Report Forms completed by the subcontracted plan that include only those providers made available through the plan-to-plan contract.
-The primary plan shall ensure that required sample sizes are calculated separately for those providers included in the primary plan’s network through the plan-to-plan contract (i.e., providers available through a plan-to-plan contract shall be treated as a separate network for purposes of calculating required sample sizes).
-The primary plan shall perform the necessary calculations and include the results for the subcontracted plan’s providers on its Results Report Form that includes results for all the primary plan’s other networks.
-The primary plan shall report results from those providers who are available through a plan-to-plan contract by using the “Subcontracted Plan ID” and “Subcontracted Plan Network ID” fields.
+b.
+The sample size is determined separately for any directly contracted providers and any subcontracted plan’s providers: The primary plan shall submit separate Contact List Report Forms and Raw Data Report Forms that include only those providers made available through a plan-to-plan contract.
+The primary plan shall ensure that the required sample sizes for the subcontracted plan’s providers and the directly contracted providers are calculated separately (i.e., subcontracted plan providers available through a plan-to-plan contract shall be treated as a separate network for purposes of calculating required sample sizes).
+The primary plan shall include the results for the subcontracted plan’s providers on a single Results Report Form that includes results for all the primary plan’s other networks.
+The primary plan shall report results from those providers who are available through a plan-to-plan contract by completing the “Subcontracted Plan ID” and “Subcontracted Plan Network ID” fields.

 Step 2: Complete a Contact List Report Form for Each of the Applicable Provider Survey Types (Rule 1300.67.2.2(f)(1)(B))